HannaAikas/airport-JavaScript/README.md

 -----
 `As an air traffic controller `
 `So I can get passengers to a destination `
-`I want to instruct a plane to land at an airport`
+`I want to instruct a plane to land at an airport and confirm that it has landed`

 ORIGINAL INSTRUCTIONS FROM MAKERS (FOR RUBY VERSION OF AIRPLANE)
 =================